dusk-network/plonk/docs/notes-prove-verify.md

 With these specific bases, we
-can derive the relation between all sets fo equations into one single polynomial equation, where we have a vector of inputs to each gate type:
+can derive the relation between all sets of equations into one single polynomial equation, where we have a vector of inputs to each gate type: